-D-1 PROCEDURE
+D-1 REAGENTS

-Phenolic impurities are determined by the method using silica gel G plates.

-Solution 1- Dissolve 0.25 g of BHA in 10 ml of ether
+D-1.1 Solution (1) – Dissolve 0.25 g of BHA in 10 ml of ether.

-Solution 2 - Dilute 1 ml of Solution 1 to 10 ml with ether and then dilute 1 ml of this solution to 20 ml with ether.
-Use the final dilution as Solution 2.
+D-1.2 Solution (2) – Dilute 1 ml of Solution (1) to 10 ml with ether and then dilute 1 ml of this solution to 20 ml with ether.
+Use the final dilution as Solution (2).

+D-2 PROCEDURE

+D-2.1 Phenolic impurities are determined by the method using silica gel G plates.

-Spot 2 ml each of Solution 1 and Solution 2 on separate TLC plates and properly identify them.
+D-2.2 Spot 2 ml each of Solution (1) (see D-1.1) and Solution (2) (see D-1.2) on separate TLC plates and properly identify them.
 Place them in developing chamber containing chloroform as solvent and allow the solvent to ascend to a point of 15 cm above the sample spots.
 Develop the chromatograms by spraying a mixture containing 100 ml of 10.5 percent ferric ferrocyanide solution and 25 ml of 5 percent ferric chloride solution.
 Any blue violet spots appearing on chromatogram 1 (other than the major spot and the spot at Rf 0.35) are not more intense than the major spot appearing on chromatogram 2.

 ANNEX E